What are the expectations around the flexible use of direct payments?

 What should people do if their PA is unwell or unable to work?

 If a PA becomes unwell or needs to self-isolate, alternative arrangements will be needed to provide care and support to the individual.
 This could mean asking other PAs to take on more work.
 If that’s not possible, it will be necessary for the individual to put their contingency plan into action.
-This may mean family members stepping in to provide additional care and support.
+This may mean family members stepping in to provide additional care and support, if the individual is happy with this and they are able and willing to do so.

-If it isn’t possible to put the contingency plan into effect, the local authority will need to be informed so they can support the individual to develop a temporary plan that can meet the individual’s care and support needs while their PA is recovering.
+If family or friends are not able or willing to do this and it isn’t possible to put the contingency plan into effect, the local authority will need to be informed.
+They can support the individual to develop a temporary plan that can meet the individual’s care and support needs while their PA is recovering, which could involve employing friends and family members if this enables them to achieve their agreed outcomes.

 Are PAs eligible for sick pay?

-Yes, they’re eligible if they earn over £118 per week.
+Yes, they’re eligible if their average earnings are over £120 per week.
 They will be paid from day one rather than the fourth day of their illness.
 Employees and workers are eligible for Statutory Sick Pay (SSP) if they need to self-isolate because:

 - they have Covid-19